alisiarenard/AlfaPM/replit.md

 - Hover and active state elevation system using CSS variables (--elevate-1, --elevate-2)

 **Key Components:**
+- `HomePage`: Main page component that handles multi-team display with Tabs
+  - Displays upload form when no data is loaded
+  - Renders Tabs UI for multi-team navigation when data is present
+  - Each tab shows team name and contains TeamHeader + InitiativesTimeline
 - `InitiativesTimeline`: Main visualization component showing initiatives mapped to sprint timelines with columns:
   - Инициатива (Initiative name) - sticky left column
   - Дата начала (Start date)